zoc-oec/zoc-oec.github.io/_pages/about.md

 **Key focus areas:** diabetic retinopathy · retinal imaging biomarkers · risk prediction · systemic-ocular interactions

 ### 3. ZHMC — Zhongshan Myopia Cohort
-The Zhongshan Myopia Cohort (ZHMC) is a longitudinal population-based study designed to investigate the onset, progression, and complications of myopia in [children / young adults / a general Chinese population].
+The Zhongshan Myopia Cohort (ZHMC) is a longitudinal population-based study designed to investigate the onset, progression, and complications of myopia.
 ZHMC systematically characterizes the structural and functional ocular changes associated with myopia development, with a particular focus on high myopia and its vision-threatening sequelae.

 A central research priority of ZHMC is elucidating the mechanisms underlying High Myopic Optic Neuropathy (HMON), including the roles of choroidal ischemia and Bruch's membrane injury in driving irreversible optic nerve damage.
 The cohort leverages advanced multimodal imaging and longitudinal biomarker data to build prediction models for myopia progression and complication risk.